 While virtual events will always have their place in the industry going forward, these statistics show that many event professionals believe there’s no real replacement for the excitement and engagement of in-person events.
 The good news is that live events will come back stronger than ever before if we as planners make attendees feel safe through cleaning protocols and safe space design.
 Use the ideas within this blog to help your team nail your next event’s space design.

 Meeting spaces and event venues have always been a highlight for the people who use them.
 Not only do they set the tone for social interaction and conversation, but they also provide a great place for collaboration and attendee networking activities for those attending your event.

 Today, attendee expectations have changed when it comes to the safety, sanitization and design of social spaces.
 They need to be re-designed with a focus on safety in order to attract attendees and help them feel comfortable.

 To facilitate the safest return possible to meetings and events, planners will need to create spaces that are safe, yet realistic and productive.
+They may also need to implement on-site COVID-19 testing to increase safety.
 Read the following sections to find space design tips you can use to bring people together safely in your venue.